Floorp-Projects/Floorp/intl/docs/dataintl.rst

 Additional APIs
 ================

-On top of wrapping up `Intl` API, `mozIntl` provides a number of additional features in form of additional options to existing APIs as well as completely new APIs.
+On top of wrapping up `Intl` API, `mozIntl` provides a number of features in form of additional options to existing APIs as well as completely new APIs.

 Many of those extensions are in the process of being standardized, but are